google/ExoPlayer/docs/hello-world.md

 ## Creating the player ##

-You can create an `ExoPlayer` instance using `SimpleExoPlayer.Builder` or `ExoPlayer.Builder`.
-The builders provide a range of customization options for creating `ExoPlayer` instances.
-For the vast majority of use cases `SimpleExoPlayer.Builder` should be used.
-This builder returns `SimpleExoPlayer`, which extends `ExoPlayer` to add additional high level player functionality.
-The code below is an example of creating a `SimpleExoPlayer`.
+You can create an `ExoPlayer` instance using `SimpleExoPlayer.Builder`, which provides a range of customization options.
+The code below is the simplest example of creating an instance.

 ~~~
 SimpleExoPlayer player = new SimpleExoPlayer.Builder(context).build();